Who We Are

 Our “Commitment to Excellence” has earned us several industry awards and paved the way for continued growth and expansion of our services with thousands of satisfied customers.
 We have maintained and expanded our basic philosophy striving to be flexible to our valued customers’ specific needs.
 We will continue to position our combined companies for the robust market conditions that exist in our industry today.

 John A. Cox founded COX Transportation Services, LLC in 1982 and from the beginning the company adopted an American patriotic theme of red, white & blue for its logo.
-The now nationally known COX company slogan “Trucking For America” was adopted.
-COX and its employees are extremely proud of the role motor carriers play in keeping America’s economy strong.
+The now nationally known company slogan “Trucking For America” was adopted.
+COX, now TFA, and its employees are extremely proud of the role motor carriers play in keeping America’s economy strong.

 When the United States Marine Corps announced it was looking for carrier partners to spread the Marine’s message across America, it seemed to be a natural fit.
-We at COX quickly responded to be included in this program.
-John Cox said, “The United States Marine Corps partnering with The COX Team… ‘Trucking For America’ is a winning combination!”... →
+We at TFA quickly responded to be included in this program.
+John Cox said, “The United States Marine Corps partnering with The COX Team… ‘Trucking For America’ is a winning combination!”

 When the Department of Defense announced that it was looking for carrier and other partners to spread a message of support to all branches of the military, COX once again was more than willing to supply a trailer for this worthy cause.
 It’s just one small way that we can hopefully show our loyal support for the men and women that willingly put themselves in harm’s way so that we can enjoy the benefits of living in this great country.
 We cannot thank them enough for the tough job they do.